hgyuhyeon/AP/README.md

 # Algorithm Practice
-Back up all source code I have created.
+Back up all the source code I have created.

 ### Platform
 * Baekjoon